het2576/TaskmasterPro/README.md

     ```
 ## Contributing

-We welcome contributions to Taskmaster Pro!
+Welcome contributions to Taskmaster Pro!
 If you have ideas for new features, fixes, or improvements, feel free to fork the repository and submit a pull request.

 Thank you for checking out Taskmaster Pro!
 Stay organized, be productive! 😊